 Acute PericarditisThis is an example of acute pericarditis as auscultated at Erb's Point.
-Murmurs are caused by turbulent blood flow across incompetent or stenonic valves.
+Murmurs are caused by turbulent blood flow across incompetent or stenotic valves.
 In contrast, a pericardial friction rub is caused by the rubbing together of two surfaces of the pericardial sack.
 The pericardial friction rub has three parts; a systolic component, an early diastolic component and a late diastolic component.
 The first and second heart sounds are obscured by the rubbing sounds.
 In the anatomy video you can see the yellow fluid accumulation around the heart caused by an inflamed pericardial sack.

 The patient's position should be sitting leaning forward.

-Listening TipsS1:Rubbing, scratchy sound
+Auscultation TipsS1:Rubbing, scratchy sound

 Systole:Rubbing, scratchy sound, usually loudest during systole